circleci/circleci-docs/jekyll/_cci2/circleci-images.md

 ## Available Images

-**Note:** The 'language' images would usually be used as your 'primary' container.
-The 'database' images are best used as a secondary 'service' container.
+**Note:** The language images are to be used as your primary container listed first in your `config.yml` file.
+The database images are best used as a secondary service container, in which case, list after the primary container image in your `config.yml` file.

 {% for image in images %}
 * [{{ image[1].name }}](#{{ image[1].name | kramdown_generate_id }})